Network Rail invests an extra £2m in a bid to freshen up the railway for the Queen’s Platinum Jubilee Year

 Credit: Network Rail

-Over 450 sites have seen graffiti cleared over the southeast, including high-profile sites such as Hungerford Bridge and the Bermondsey dive-under in London.
+Over 450 sites have seen graffiti cleared over the southeast, including high-profile sites such as Bridge and the Bermondsey dive-under in London.

 Bermondsey Dive Under before during after